misiektoja/spotify_profile_monitor/docs/installation.md

 # Installation

-Spotify Profile Monitor runs as a local Python program.
-Choose the PyPI package for the shortest command or the manual script if you prefer to download and run one file.
+Choose one installation method.

-If you are new to Python or unsure whether Python is ready on your machine, follow [New to Python: check and install](#new-to-python-install-everything) first.
+PyPI is usually the easiest local option.
+If you are new to Python or unsure whether Python is ready, follow [New to Python: check and install](#new-to-python-check-and-install).

 <a id="requirements"></a>
 ## Requirements